Sir John Dalrymple, 4th Baronet

 Sir John Dalrymple of Cousland, 4th Baronet FRSE FSA (Scot) (1726 – 26 February 1810) was a Scottish advocate, judge, chemist and author, best known for his Memoirs of Great Britain and Ireland from the dissolution of the last parliament of Charles II until the sea battle of La Hogue, first published in 1771.
 A new edition of 1790 carried on to the capture of the French and Spanish navies at Vigo.
 The Dalrymples formed a dynasty in the Scottish legal profession.
-Though he was a central figure in the Scottish Enlightenment and a friend of persons like David Hume and Adam Smith, Dalrymple's writings were little appreciated – he has been seen as an irritating member of the Edinburgh literati.
+Though he was a central figure in the Scottish Enlightenment and a friend of men like David Hume and Adam Smith, Dalrymple's writings were little appreciated – he has been seen as an irritating member of the Edinburgh literati.

 Life

 Sir John was the son of Sir William Dalrymple of Cranstoun, 3rd Baronet (1704–1771) and a cousin of William Dalrymple-Crichton, 4th Earl of Stair.
 His mother was Agnes Crawford (died 1755).
 He was educated at Edinburgh and Cambridge universities, Dalrymple was admitted to the Faculty of Advocates in 1748.
 He served as Solicitor to the Board of Excise, and as a Baron of the Exchequer (1776–1807).

 On Thomas Hamilton's death in 1779, Sir John inherited Oxenfoord and began laying out the gardens.
 He published in 1774 his Essays on Different Natural Situations of Gardens, which became an influential book at the time.

 In 1783 Dalrymple was a co-founder of the Royal Society of Edinburgh.
 In later life his Edinburgh house was at 15 Buccleuch Place, just south of George Square.

 Sir John Dalrymple died on 26 February 1810.